fastly/fastly-magento2/Documentation/CONFIGURATION.md

 ### Purge category

-This option binds automatic purge of category (Fastly) cache with is update event.
-If you always want up-to-date category information on  front-end set the option value to "Yes" and category cache will be invalidated each time a category update occurs.
+When enabled, this configures the module to listen for events which clear generated content for a 'category' and ties a cache purge to Fastly with these.
+Once cleared new content can be fetched and cached thus updating the content.

 ### Purge product

-This option binds purge of product (Fastly) cache with product and product's stock update.
-If set to "Yes" product pages cache is invalidated each time product update or product's stock update occurs.
+When enabled, this configures the module to listen for events which clear generated content for a 'product' and ties a cache purge to Fastly with these.
+Once cleared new content can be fetched and cached thus updating the content.

-Additionally, if "Purge Category" option is set to "Yes" this triggers product's categories cache purge on product/product stock update.
-This option is useful to keep product pages and categories up-to-date when product becomes out of stock (i.e. when the last item purchased by a customer).
+Additionally, if the "Purge Category" option is set to "Yes" this also triggers the product's categories to be purged on product/product stock update.
+This option is useful to keep product pages and categories up-to-date when a product becomes out of stock (i.e. when the last item purchased by a customer).

 ### Purge CMS page